shannu-afk/noonle-readme/README.md

 The application uses Gmail SMTP for OTP email delivery.
 To set up:

-1. Enable 2-Factor Authentication on your Gmail account
+1. Create a SendGrid Account

-2. Generate an App Password:
+If you don’t have one, sign up at the SendGrid website.

-   - Go to Google Account settings → Security → 2-Step Verification → App passwords
+2. Generate an API Key

-   - Generate a new app password for "Mail"
+Go to SendGrid Dashboard → Settings → API Keys

-   - Use this 16-character password as `EMAIL_PASS`
+Click Create API Key

-3. Set `EMAIL_USER` to your Gmail address and `EMAIL_PASS` to the app password
+Choose Full Access or at least Mail Send permission

-For development, if `EMAIL_USER` or `EMAIL_PASS` is not set, OTP codes will be logged to the console.
+Copy the generated API key

 ## Render Deployment